 By Vilhelmiina Haavisto, Deputy Science and Technology Editor

-Is our lack of fibre affecting our health?
+Is AI the next step?
 Let us know your thoughts!